Case Study: The Fundamentals of Actually Growing a Profitable Podcast

 Let’s start with the first 30 seconds.
 As host, the “intro” or the show opener is important because it educates the listener about who you are and what the show is about.
 But as the listener, when every show starts the same it doesn’t entice the listener to stick around.
 The first 30 seconds instead should reveal the most impactful message of the episode or reveal a teaser of what the listener is about to hear or learn.
 This will pique their curiosity and get them to stick around.
 Then go into your opener and in all honesty, it needs to be less than 30 seconds.
 The shorter the better—target ten seconds, seriously.
 We don’t like commercials and we have a fast-forward button that we’re not afraid to use--magically it jumps ahead 30 seconds!
 The shorter the intro, the more likely your listeners are to listen to your intro, get attached to your branding, remember your name, and share your podcast.

 The same is true for your “outro” or the show’s closing message.
 Keep it short and seriously consider what it is.
 If you end with just formalities, your audience will fast forward through it.
-My Favorite Murderer ends with a distinct kitty sound that many followers admit, they listen to the very last second just so they can hear it, even though it’s the exact same and they have about 200 episodes.
+My Favorite Murderer ends with a distinct kitty sound that many followers admit, they listen to at the very last second just so they can hear it, even though it’s the exact same and they have over 200 episodes.

 If you interview people on your show, remember, they too, need an intro and outro.
 Though for a guest this is going to look different.
 Most podcast hosts only focus on the formal introduction of their guests (aka reading their bio).
 While this is good to give a viewer insight as to who the person is as well as their expertise.
 Remember, you are most likely looking at the person you are interviewing or know this person personally.
-On a podcast, most of your audience is only listening to your voices.
+On a podcast, most of your audience is only listening to your voice.
 And, many in your audience don't actually know this person.
-So before you close out the episode, add an outro for the person that you interviewed that YOU say, stating the person's name, website address, and reinforce any call to action that was mentioned.
+So before you close out the episode, add an outro for the person that you interviewed that YOU say, stating the person's name, and website address, and reinforce any call to action that was mentioned.
 This way your listeners don't have to scramble to remember the person's name or figure out how to find them.

 When you have ads in your show, remember the fast-forward button!
 Sprinkle ads throughout and let there be a distinct break between the show and the ad.
 Otherwise, it can leave the listener feeling confused as to whether you are excited about a product that you are using or if this is an actual ad that is supporting the show.
-It also makes it easier for having ad conversations with potential sponsors.
+It also makes it easier for having conversations with potential sponsors.
 If they can see how their ad will be a part of your show, it’ll make it easier for them to say “yes” to sponsor your show.

 If you use a format where the host alternates between interviewing someone and reflecting on what was just said, make sure that there is a clear distinction between the two “environments”.
 An example could be to add a piece of subtle background music behind the host as she reflects on what was just said.